 Don’t look for a magic bullet

 Nope, a 5-minute life hack is not going to give you the magical ability to focus.
 It takes work to rebuild this skill which the modern world is designed to erode.
-Neotropics, fancy teas, binaural beats and certain stationary colors are not the answer.
+Neotropics, fancy teas, binaural beats and certain stationary colours are not the answer.
 Like any skill, focusing requires careful practice.
-Small tweaks can make a difference, but they will not undo years of poor cognitive hygiene.
+Small tweaks can make a difference, but they won’t undo years of distraction.

-I learned this technique from Ryan Holiday.
 Working in silence is miserable, and flipping between different genres and artists is distracting.
-The solution is to listen to a single playlist, album or even one song on repeat while working.
+The solution is to listen to a single playlist or album on repeat while working.
 Each day, I chose a Bright Eyes album and loop it while I work.
-For a high degree of focus, listening to one song is powerful.
-I always go for Stay High by Tove Lo or The Night Josh Tillman Came to Our Apartment by Father John Misty- for some reason those two songs seem to lull me into a trance.

 - Thinking about an upcoming piece of writing while walking.